Torrey Peters: Detransition, Baby

 Peters' debut novel, Detransition, Baby, published by Penguin Random House Profile Books in 2021, was met with critical success and praise for crafting an exploration of gender, parenthood, and love.
 The main characters are Reese, a trans woman working in PR and former partner of Amy; Amy, who detransitions and becomes Ames; and Katrina, a Chinese Jewish woman who is Ames' boss and pregnant with his child.

+This book was the first time Peters published with a mainstream publisher, and it was also one of the first times that a "big five" publisher would release a novel by an out trans author.
+Peters previously had ignored mainstream publishing, asserting that these companies chose not to support trans women.
+She says that they only wanted "trans 101" primers for cisgender audiences, rather than real trans literature, and that this was a strict limit until the mid-2010s, and continued to be a heavy barrier until at least 2021.
+However, after seeing some of the first cases of large institutions supporting the success of unabashedly trans media, with Transparent, Pose, and them, Peters thought it might be time to work with a large publisher so she could reach more readers.
+The dedicated following of her self-published novellas gave some editors an interest in buying her upcoming book, and she included a two page letter to publishers explaining that they could market her book similarly to how they had always marketed women's fiction, and they did not need to "freak out" over publishing an explicitly trans story.

 Detransition, Baby was nominated for the 2021 Women’s Prize for Fiction, making Peters the first openly trans woman nominated for the award.
 The longlisting of Peters was met with some controversy from those who did not consider her to be a woman.
 A letter argued that she is "male" and therefore should not be eligible for the prize.
 Its list of signatories included atheist writer Ophelia Benson and environmentalist Rebecca Lush, but as a rhetorical strategy the letter also included long-dead writers such as Emily Dickinson and Willa Cather.
 Authors including Melinda Salisbury, Joanne Harris, and Naoise Dolan—another nominee for the 2021 prize—condemned the letter and expressed their support for Peters.
 The organisers of the prize released a statement condemning the letter and defending the decision to nominate Peters' book.

+Stag Dance

+In 2025, Stag Dance, a collection containing a novel and three short stories by Peters, was published, again by Penguin Random House.
+It was met with critical acclaim.